Derby College Group offers a range of high-quality teacher training programmes.

 The apprentice teacher will be assessed using varied methods, including assignments, collaborative presentations, poster presentations and reflections.
 Alongside this, there will be a minimum of eight observations of practice conducted by our expert tutors in the Teacher Training Academy or your workplace mentor.

-You will also have an end-point assessment consisting of a variety of a Thematic Case Study to evidence the knowledge and skills set out in the Standard, submission of an Online Presentation showing your journey with ICT skills, a Professional Discussion and two Observations of Practice by the End-Point Assessor followed by Question and Answer.
+You will also have an end-point assessment consisting of a thematic case study to evidence the knowledge and skills set out in the Apprenticeship Standard; submission of an online presentation showing your journey with ICT skills; a professional discussion and two observations of practice by the end-point assessor followed by questions and answers.
 This is conducted by an independent end-point assessment centre.
 Assessment is robust, meaningful and developmental.